 Write down your thoughts and feelings to release pent-up emotions.
 Don’t think about what to write, just let it happen.
 Write whatever comes to mind.

 It’s called “free writing” and is best done in handwriting versus typing because when you type, you’re thinking about editing and correcting typos along the way which disrupts the creative flow.

-Whichever method you choose, no one needs to read it, so don’t worry about grammar, typos, and punctuation.
+Whichever method you choose, no one needs to read it, so don’t worry about grammar, typos, or punctuation.
 Let your thoughts flow.

 Listening to music and getting creative

 Listening to or playing music is a great way to relieve stress because it provides a mental distraction that helps to reduce muscle tension and decrease stress hormones.

 If music isn’t your bag, find something that requires you to focus on what you’re doing rather than what you think you should be doing, like gardening, sketching, making arts and crafts, etc.